rmgarnett/active_learning/README.md

   and available implementations.

-* _Query strategies,_ which given a training set and the selected eligible points, decides which point to observe next.
+* _Query strategies,_ which given a training set and the selected eligible points, decides which point(s) to observe next.
+Note that a query strategy can return multiple points, allowing for batch observations.
 See `query_strategies.m` for usage and available implementations.

-* _Label oracles,_ which given a point, return a corresponding label.
+* _Label oracles,_ which given a set of points, return a set of corresponding labels.
 Label oracles may optionally be nondeterministic (see, for example, `bernoulli_oracle`).
 See `label_oracles.m` for usage and available implementations.

 Each of these are provided as function handles satisfying a desired API, described below.